wp-plugins/library-instruction-recorder/README.txt

 Initial release so why not install?

 == Changelog ==

+= 1.1.0 =
+* Record count ("show entries" number) is now persistent on upcoming classes page (per user).
+* Empty settings can no longer be saved.

 = 1.0.2 =
 * Tweaked script loading to make sure dependencies are loaded first.